HelloHaruSystem/zig-simple-dsa/README.md

 Practicing data structures and algorithms while getting comfortable with Zig syntax and memory management.

 ## Why?
-- Pracice Zig programming fundamentals
+- Practice Zig programming fundamentals
 - Implement everything from scratch to understand the internals

 ## Topics to Cover